academe/OmniPay-Payone/README.md

 ## Installation

 Omnipay is installed via [Composer](http://getcomposer.org/).
-To install, simply add it to your `composer.json` file:
+To install, add it to your `composer.json` file:

 ```json